Here is the honest version of this: quitting caffeine is not just a physical challenge. It is a psychological one.

 - I am building a new chapter, one clear-headed day at a time.

-- My body is thanking me for every choice I make in favor of it.
+- My body is thanking me for every choice I make in favour of it.

 - I am more in control of my habits than I have ever been.